fuelphp-storage/event/queue.md

 ## Flushing the queue

-In order to run the queue'd payloads by the Flushers you'll have to `flush()`.
+In order to run the queued payloads by the Flushers you'll have to `flush()`.

 ```php
 $result = $queue->flush('name');